Growth tightness and genericity for word metrics from injective spaces: Proof of exponential genericity

-In this section we give the proofs of all the results in the paper.
+In this section we give the proof of the exponential genericity result.
 We state the well-known Švarc-Milnor lemma (for a precise reference of the lemma with the constants below, see~\cite[Lemma~4.2.12]{Reyes23:Thesis}).
 The statement in ~\cite[Lemma~4.2.12]{Reyes23:Thesis} is given in the context of hyperbolic groups, but the proof doesn't use that assumption.